Online M.S. in Cybercrime and Digital Investigation

 Fill an Immediate Need for Cybercriminology Professionals

-According to the FBI, a wide array of Internet scams affecting victims across the globe accounted for $10.3 billion in losses in 2022 – an increase of 49% over 2021.2 It’s easy to see why cybercrime specialists and investigators are in demand.
+According to the FBI, a wide array of internet scams affecting victims across the globe accounted for $10.3 billion in losses in 2022 – an increase of 49% over 2021.1 It’s easy to see why cybercrime specialists and investigators are in demand.

 MSU’s online master’s degree in cybercrime and digital investigation could lead to a career in a number of high-demand areas, including cybercrime investigator, financial investigator, counter-intelligence officer, federal agent, cyber-fraud investigator and more.
 You might also work in private security or policing.